-The bill specifies that if an employee experiences more than one reproductive loss leave event within a 12-month period, the total amount of time taken shall not exceed 20 days within a 12-month period.
+The bill specifies that if an employee experiences more than one reproductive loss leave event within a 12-month period, the employer is not obligated to grant total amount of reproductive loss leave in excess of 20 days within a 12-month period.

-Status: Passed the Senate with bipartisan support and is pending in the Assembly.
+Status: Passed the Senate with bipartisan support.
+Unanimously passed the Assembly Labor and Employment Committee and the Assembly Judiciary Committee and is pending on the Assembly Floor.